Hoogly/hoogly.github.io/src/content/blog/why-your-best-people-are-leaving.md

 ---
-title: "Why Your Best People Are Leaving: The Employee Retention Crisis Leaders Can No Longer Ignore"
-description: "Discover why 70% of employees are disengaged and how to prevent top talent from walking out the door.
-Learn actionable strategies for building retention through genuine engagement."
+title: "Why your best people are leaving (and how to stop it)"
+description: "The real reasons top talent walks out the door aren't what you think.
+Here's what's really driving turnover and how to fix it."
-publishDate: "2025-01-18"
+publishDate: 2025-07-05
-author: "Anitta Krishan"
-tags: ["employee retention", "engagement", "culture", "leadership", "burnout", "workplace wellbeing", "talent management"]
-draft: false
+author: "Anitta Krishan, Work futurist, former CPO, and Chief Culture Officer at Hoogly AI"
-image: "/images/blog/article-images/why-best-people-leaving (1).png"
+image: /images/blog/article-images/why-best-people-leaving (1).png
+tags: [Employee Retention, Talent Management, Culture, Leadership]
 ---

 We're facing a quiet crisis at work.
 Not just in how people engage—but in whether they're willing to stay at all.